OpenIPC/camerasrnd/get_telnet.md

 # XmEnv -s xmuart 0
 # reboot
 ```

+Note that while this setting modifies U-Boot environment, it should be
+done from Linux.
+At least some vendor U-Boot versions don't allow to
+set this from U-Boot console itself (attempt to set a variable of such
+name is ignored).

 ## Enable telnet without even open your camera (remotely)

 * Find proper zip with recent firmware update using [link](https://translate.google.com/translate?hl=en&sl=ru&tl=en&u=https%3A%2F%2Fwww.cctvsp.ru%2Farticles%2Fobnovlenie-proshivok-dlya-ip-kamer-ot-xiong-mai) and download it.